Melissa Leilani Larson

 Melissa Leilani Larson is an American writer and playwright based in Salt Lake City, Utah.
 Mormon literature critic Michael Austin described her as "one of the true rising stars of Mormon literature."
+Producer Jeremy Long described her as the "best playwright in Utah."
 Her plays commonly feature women in leading roles, and some center around the faith of members of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Early life and education

 Larson is from Hauʻula, Hawaii.
 Her mother is Filipina and her father is of English and Swedish ancestry.
 She's one of two children, with one younger sister.

 Her family moved to Utah when she was twelve years old.

 She received a bachelor's degree in English from Brigham Young University (BYU) and an MFA from The Iowa Playwrights Workshop at the University of Iowa.
 She names Helen Edmundson, Sarah Ruhl, Richard Greenberg, Timberlake Wertenbaker, Lillian Hellman, and Oscar Wilde as some of her favorite playwrights.
 Larson has contributed to LDS Church History's Saints: The Standard of Truth.